followmyutopia/devextreme-documentation/api-reference/50 Common/Object Structures/animationConfig/from.md

 <!--/shortDescription-->

 <!--fullDescription-->
-The option can take on the following values, depending on the animation type.
+The values that this option accepts depend on the specified [animation type](/Documentation/ApiReference/Common/Object_Structures/animationConfig/#type).
+The following list illustrates the dependency:

 - **fade**
- The **from** option takes on a numeric value from 0 to 1, which specifies the initial element opacity.
+ **from** accepts a number from 0 to 1 and specifies the widget's opacity.
+0 makes the widget completely transparent; 1 makes it opaque.

         <!--JavaScript-->
         from: 0.1

 - **pop**
- The option can take on an object containing the **scale** and **opacity** properties, which specify the initial element scale and opacity, respectively.
-Each property can take on a numeric value of 0 to 1.
+ **from** accepts an object with the **opacity** and **scale** fields; each takes a value from 0 to 1.
+Opacity is specified the same way as in the **fade** animation type.
+A scale of 0 hides the widget; a scale of 1 displays the widget in its default size.

         <!--JavaScript-->
         from: {